-Chronic autoinmune and congenital myasthenia are diseases of the neuromuscular junction with profound health effects including paralysis, breathing and swallowing difficulties.
-Amplo Biotechnology plans to license and develop multiple, potentially curative, Adeno-Associated Viral (AAV) therapies for the neuromuscular junction with an initial focus on myasthenias.
-Amplo’s initial program, AAV-Dok7, was developed by Professor Yuji Yamanashi's group of the Institute of Medical Science at the University of Tokyo, and is applicable to multiple rare, severe neuromuscular diseases.
+Diseases of the neuromuscular junction have profound health effects including paralysis, breathing and swallowing difficulties.
+Amplo Biotechnology plans to develop multiple, potentially curative, Adeno-Associated Viral (AAV) therapies for the neuromuscular junction with an initial focus on congenital myasthenic syndromes.
+Amplo’s lead program, AMP-101 (AAV-Dok7), was developed by Professor Yuji Yamanashi's group of the Institute of Medical Science at the University of Tokyo, and is applicable to multiple rare, severe diseases.

 Amplo is led by experienced AAV entrepreneurs:

-AAV-Dok7 is also applicable to other diseases in which the neuromuscular junction is compromised.
-The investigators at the University of Tokyo also demonstrated significant benefits in mouse models of amyotrophic lateral sclerosis (ALS) and Emery-Dreifuss muscular dystrophy.
+AMP-101 is also applicable to other diseases in which the neuromuscular junction is compromised.
+The investigators at the University of Tokyo have demonstrated significant benefits in mouse models of amyotrophic lateral sclerosis (ALS) and Emery-Dreifuss muscular dystrophy.